reiryuki/Dolby-Atmos-OnePlus-8Visible-Magisk-Module/README.md

 - The MIT license specified here is for the Magisk Module, not for Dolby apps and blobs.

 ## Descriptions
-- Dolby Atmos soundfx equalizer & OZO Audio Capture soundfx ported from OnePlus 8 Visible (oneplus8visible) and integrated as a Magisk Module for all supported and rooted devices with Magisk
+- Dolby Atmos soundfx equalizer ported from OnePlus 8 Visible (oneplus8visible) and integrated as a Magisk Module for all supported and rooted devices with Magisk
 - Global type soundfx

 ## Sources